WillChamness/pysyslog-server/README.md

 ```

 ## Saving to a NoSQL Database
 Although all logs are sent to a text file, they can also be sent to a MongoDB instance if configured.
 This database can be used to retrieve all messages or easily find messages from a specific device through a REST API, for example.
+Check out [this](https://github.com/WillChamness/pysyslog-web) project to see an example of this.

 # Installation
 ## Docker